-The Benefits of Learning a Second Language
+Learning a Second Language – Benefits of Bilingualism

 In the time of google translate, many of us find ourselves questioning the utility of learning a second language.
 For many of us, language acquisition can be a daunting prospect.
 This summer, travel seems unlikely and possibilities for in-person communal learning are few.
 The decision of whether or not to learn a second language may not at the forefront of your mind.
 However, learning a second language can be an enriching experience.
 It is an opportunity to expand, the way that you engage with the external world.
-The benefits of learning a second language include increasing your adeptness with your first language.
+The benefits of picking up a new language include increasing your adeptness with your first language.
 It can expand your community, and engage you with new experiential opportunities.

 It may seem counterintuitive, but learning a second language can actually refine your acuity in your first language.
 When we learn to understand and speak our mother tongue, we do so automatically.
 It is something we develop out of our infancy.
 We have no memory of learning our first language.
 Thus, the processes of learning a new language are novel to us.
 In the United States, the primary and secondary education systems lack focus on the foundations of grammar.
 Declensions, verb forms, and sentence structure are not focused on.